 Ans.
-Only counting supervisors/assistants/Micro Observers, Persons authorized by the Election Commission, Public Servant on duty in connection with election and candidate and his election agent/counting agents.
+Only counting supervisors/assistants/Micro Observers, Persons authorized by the Election Commission, Public Servant on duty in connection with election and candidate and his election agent/counting agents are allowed to enter the counting hall.

 Q.7 Whether a candidate can enter the counting campus and counting hall with security personnel accompanying him?